kingsamanimations/cv-application/README.md

-This is a CV Application Webpage made in React.
+This is a CV Application Webpage made in React, except, I had lots of difficulties with pushing it to github.
+The webpage doesn't display as intended.
+I will try to fix this soon.
+But until then, you can have a look at the source code

 I had help from CV Applications websites and projects for this

-# You can test it out here:
+# You can test it out here (As soon as I fix it):
  https://kingsamanimations.github.io/cv-application/